Sinjsant/MDB-Match-the-Members/README.md

 # MDB-Match-the-Members
-Mini Project 1 created for MDB's Spring 2019 iOS Training Program.
+App #1 built for MDB's Spring 2019 iOS Training Program.
 A simple trivia game designed to teach the names of members to new recruits.
 You have 5 seconds to put a name to a face, or else you're a terrible person!

 <span>
 <img src="https://i.imgur.com/1JqlQxi.png" width="250">